2017 Women & Minority-Owned: Craft & Design

-Inspired by Small Business Saturday, Richmond magazine is highlighting some of the area's women- and minority-owned businesses, which historically have been underrepresented in comparison with their demographic numbers.
+Inspired by Small Business Saturday, Richmond magazine is highlighting some of the area's women- and minority-owned businesses, which historically have been underrepresented in contrast with the overall population.
 Here are some of RVA's crafters and designers.
 Make sure to also check out our featured businesses specializing in:

 - Health & Wellness